Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 • $50,000 uninsured motorist bodily injury per accident

-Missouri is a fault state, which means that the driver who is found to be at fault for an accident is responsible for paying for the damages.
-Missouri's adherence to the fault system can influence the costs and coverage options for drivers, as those found at-fault may face higher insurance premiums.
+Missouri is a fault state, meaning the driver at fault in an accident is responsible for paying for the damage.
+This system can affect insurance costs, as at-fault drivers may face higher premiums due to their increased risk of causing accidents.

 missouri icon

-Missouri law does not mandate drivers to carry collision or comprehensive insurance; however, minimum coverage is required.
-Financial institutions often require both coverages for leased or financed vehicles to protect their investment against damages from accidents, theft or natural disasters.
+Missouri law doesn't mandate drivers to carry collision or comprehensive insurance.
+However, minimum coverage is required.
+Financial institutions often require both coverages for leased or financed vehicles to protect their investment against damage from accidents, theft or natural disasters.

 What Does Minimum Coverage Cover?